everywhere-computer/docs/src/content/docs/quick-start.md

 ### Boot Up The Everywhere Computer

-Let's beging with `hello.ts`.
+Let's begin with `hello.ts`.
 From the root directory of the repository run:

 ```shell
 every dev --fn src/functions/hello.ts